 These days things are back to normal routine in Kathmandu and other cities of Nepal.
 The government eased the lockdown in different parts of the country as per the number of cases in the area.

-Nepal government mandated a strict lockdown after the second case of Coronavirus was found in Mid-March.
+Nepal government mandated a strict lockdown after the second case of Coronavirus was found in Mid-March 2020.
 The country was under a strict lockdown for 3 months and the government had put forward three phases of re-start protocol.
+Since March 2020, the nationwide lockdown has been mandated a couple of times.

-As of March 2021, Nepal is fully open for all activities including school, colleges and restaurants.
+As of July 2021, Nepal is open for tourism activities given they meet the guidelines set by the Government of Nepal.
 Tourism is allowed in Nepal and we are seeing an increase in the number of tourists visiting Nepal recently.

 Today things are back to normal routine in Nepal and daily works have begun to resume.
 The vaccination has started across Nepal too and the government plans to vaccinate the majority of the population by 2022.